bastlaf/nodeJs/README.md

 to get annual holidays for this country and the current year.

-Holidates is able to add a specific year:
+Holidates is able to add a specific year if you want :
 *holidates* <*__country__*> <*__year__*>

 ### Some examples:

 holidates Belgium 2022

 holidates italy 2019